optimAero/optimAeroPX4SIL/README.md

 For more information, read the "PX4 Simulink Integration" document stored in the PX4Sim folder of the repo.
 To run the simulation, follow these steps:

-5. Make sure the required toolboxes and support packages (listed below) are downloaded in Matlab Add On Manager.
-You must set up the PX4 build tool chain which may be done through the Matlab setup of the UAV Toolbox Support Package for PX4 Autopilots. https://www.mathworks.com/help/uav/px4/ug/setting-px4-toolchain-ubuntu.html.
+5. Make sure the **required Matlaba toolboxes** and **required support packages** (listed below) are downloaded in Matlab Add On Manager.
+6. You must set up the PX4 build tool chain which may be done through the Matlab setup of the UAV Toolbox Support Package for PX4 Autopilots. https://www.mathworks.com/help/uav/px4/ug/setting-px4-toolchain-ubuntu.html.
 Otherwise, you can do it via WSL in the folder where you checked out the PX4 repository: ./Tools/setup/ubuntu.sh
-6. Open Matlab, run `initVehicleSIL.m` and change the Matlab directory to its containing folder (this script initializes the workspace)
+7. Open Matlab, run `initVehicleSIL(false,"FlightGear", <simHostIP>)` and change the Matlab directory to its containing folder (this script initializes the workspace)
-7. If using FlightGear visualization,  run `runFlightGear.m` in MATLAB
+8. If using FlightGear visualization,  run `runFlightGear.m` in MATLAB
-8. Open and run the `VehicleSILSimulation.slx` model
+9. Open and run the `VehicleSILSimulation.slx` model
-9. While the model is running, open a Windows command prompt and navigate to the PX4-Autopilot submodule inside the repository
+10. While the model is running, open a Windows command prompt and navigate to the PX4-Autopilot submodule inside the repository
 8. Launch wsl in the command prompt (`wsl`)
 9. Build the PX4 executable:
 `make px4_sitl_default optimAeroF16`